vuanhlevis/Optimize/README.md

 ## 2. Voice Integration
-Make audio more quality, and the voice of actor more natual i found a Model TTS of Nari Labs
+Make audio more quality, and the voice of actor more natual i found a Model TTS of Nari Labs seems to be good if we have enough resource to integration
 ### Model Overview
     - Dia (often referred to as DIA-1.6B) – a 1.6 billion-parameter neural TTS model
     - Architecture Highlights: